pelicun.tools.regional_sim

 Perform a regional-scale disaster impact simulation.

 This function orchestrates the complete regional simulation workflow including: 1.
-Loading earthquake event data from gridded intensity measure files 2.
+Loading hazard event data from gridded intensity measure files 2.
 Loading building inventory data 3.
 Mapping event intensity measures to building locations using nearest neighbor regression 4.
 Mapping buildings to damage/loss archetypes using Pelicun auto-population 5.
 Calculating damage states for all buildings 6.
 Calculating repair costs and times 7.
 Aggregating and saving results to CSV files

 The simulation is performed in parallel chunks to handle large building inventories efficiently.
 Results are saved as compressed CSV files for demand samples, damage states, repair costs, and repair times.